Why update to Microsoft identity platform (v2.0)?

 For each app that you want to integrate with the Microsoft identity platform endpoint, you can create an app registration in the new App registrations experience in the Azure portal.
 Existing Microsoft account apps aren't compatible with the portal, but all Azure AD apps are, regardless of where or when they were registered.

 App registrations that support work and school accounts and personal accounts have the following caveats:

 - Only two app secrets are allowed per application ID.

 - An application that wasn't registered in a tenant can only be managed by the account that registered it.
 It can’t be shared with other developers.
 This is the case for most apps that were registered using a personal Microsoft account in the App Registration Portal.
 If you’d like to share your app registration with multiple developers, register the application in a tenant using the new App registrations section of the Azure portal.

 - There are several restrictions on the format of the redirect URL that is allowed.
 For more information about redirect URL, see the next section.

 Restrictions on redirect URLs

-Apps that are registered for v2.0 are restricted to a limited set of redirect URL values.
+Apps that are registered for Microsoft identity platform are restricted to a limited set of redirect URL values.
 The redirect URL for web apps and services must begin with the scheme

 https, and all redirect URL values must share a single DNS domain.
 The registration system compares the whole DNS name of the existing redirect URL to the DNS name of the redirect URL that you're adding.